 Academic work at Deerfield is graded on a numerical scale where the minimum passing grade is 60 and the median grades are generally between 85 and 90.
-Grades are reported to students and their parents at the mid-terms and ends of term.
+Grades are reported to students and their parents at the midterms and ends of term.
 At the end of each term, grades are accompanied by course medians (i.e., the median of all grades earned in English 200) and evaluative written comments.
-In addition, at the mid-point of the fall term, written comments are posted for new seniors/PGs.
+In addition, at the mid-point of the fall term, written comments are posted for 9th graders and new seniors/PGs.

-Advisor reports, which review a student’s progress and performance in the dormitory and in co-curricular activities, are available online for parents at mid-year (January) and at year’s end (June).
+Advisor feedback, which reviews a student’s progress and performance in the dormitory and in co-curricular activities, are available online for parents at in the winter and at year’s end.

 An Academic Honor Roll is determined at the conclusion of each term.
 Eligibility is based on the following criteria:

 - Qualifying cumulative grade averages for the term of 93.0 or above garner High Honors distinction.

 - Qualifying cumulative grade averages for the term of 90.0 or above garner Honors distinction.

 - The student must be enrolled in at least five courses for which a numerical grade is recorded.

 - The student must be passing all courses.